-* IUGA - ICS Joint Working Group on Conservative Management - due 2016
+- IUGA - ICS Joint Working Group on Conservative Management

 Working Groups Starting soon:

-- IUGA-ICS Terminology for Imaging in Women with Pelvic Floor Dysfunction.
+- ICS Report on the Terminology for Sexual Health in Men with Lower Urinary Tract and Pelvic Floor Dysfunction.

 - Working to develop and support a programme of development of professional Standardisation documents relating to terminology, diagnostics, clinical management and research in the areas of activity of the ICS